-Military Divorce
+Laguna Hills, California Military Divorce Attorney

 What is Military Divorce?

 Both state and federal laws govern military divorce.
 For example, federal rules may govern where divorcing spouses end up in court or how military pensions are shared.
 In contrast, state laws may govern the issuance of alimony and spousal support.
-The specific state rules that govern a divorce differ on the state where the divorce is filed.
+The specific state rules that govern a divorce differ depending on the state where the divorce is filed.

 Jurisdiction